webpatser/laravel-uuid/readme.md

 Since Laravel `4.*` and `5.*` both rely on either `OpenSSL` or `Mcrypt`, the pseudo random byte generator now tries to use one of them.
 If both cannot be used (not a Laravel project?), the 'less random' `mt_rand()` function is used.

 ## What's new in 2.*
 Laravel Uuid is now fully PSR-2, just like Laravel 5.1.
-Not that much has changed except for UPPERCASING the contants used in Laravel Uuid.
+Not that much has changed except for UPPERCASING the constants used in Laravel Uuid.
 Meaning `Uuid::nsDNS` is now `Uuid::NS_DNS` etc. Should be an easy fix.

 For the 1.* branch check the docs [here](https://github.com/webpatser/laravel-uuid/tree/1.4)